Silver Spring, Maryland: 20th century

-Before the 1950s, Silver Spring was known as a sundown town due to influential land owners.
+Before the 1950s, Silver Spring was known as a sundown town, in part because of influential land owners.
 The North Washington Real Estate Company designed 63 acres to be white-only, written in its deeds to prevent the sale of land to anyone else.
-No legislative action was taken to prevent this until 1967 (where such an ordinance was illegal until Shelley v.
-Kramer, 1948).
+The Fair Housing Act outlawed this practice in 1968, almost two decades after Shelley v.
+Kramer made racial covenants unenforceable.
+A 1939 deed for a property owned by Rozier J. Beech in the Sixteenth Street Village subdivision of Silver Spring said, "No negro, or any person or persons of whose blood or extraction or to any person of the semitic race whose blood or origin of racial description will be deemed to include Armenians, Jews, Hebrews, Persians, Syrians, Greeks and Turks, shall use or occupy any building or any lot, except that this covenant shall not prevent occupancy by domestic servants of a different race domiciled with an owner or tenant."
+In practice, covenants excluding "Semitic races" were primarily used to discriminate against Jews, as Montgomery County did not have significant Armenian, Greek, Iranian, or Turkish populations at the time.

+In all, housing in more than 10 square miles of greater Silver Spring was blocked off to Blacks, Jews, Armenians, Persians, Turks, and Greeks, who were considered non-white at the time.

 By the 1950s, Silver Spring was the second-busiest retail market between Baltimore and Richmond; major retailers included the Hecht Company, J.C.
 Penney, and Sears, Roebuck and Company.
-In 1954, after standing for over a century, the Blair mansion "Silver Spring" was razed and replaced with the Blair Station Post office.
-1960 saw the opening of Wheaton Plaza (later known as Westfield Wheaton), a shopping center several miles north of downtown Silver Spring.
+In 1954, the 1842 Blair mansion "Silver Spring" was razed and replaced with the Blair Station post office.
+1960 saw the opening of Wheaton Plaza, later called Westfield Wheaton, a shopping center several miles north of downtown Silver Spring.
 It captured much of the town's business, and the downtown area began a long period of decline.

 On December 19, 1961, a 2 mi segment of the Capital Beltway (I-495) was opened to traffic between Georgia Avenue (MD 97) and University Boulevard East (MD 193).

 On August 17, 1964, the final segment of the 64 mi Beltway was opened to traffic, and a ribbon-cutting ceremony was held near the New Hampshire Avenue interchange, with a speech by Gov. J. Millard Tawes, who called it a "road of opportunity" for Maryland and the nation.